-In Column 2, enter the amount of federal adjustments allowable as Delaware source adjustments, which MUST be related to Delaware source income.
+Enter in Column 2, the amount of federal adjustments allowable as Delaware source adjustments.
+It MUST be related to Delaware source income.

-Non-Resident U.S. Military Personnel Stationed in Delaware

-In accordance with the Service Members Civil Relief Act, the amount of military compensation earned by non-resident service members, regardless of filing status, should be included on Line 16 of their Delaware Non-Resident Income Tax Return as a subtraction from federal adjusted gross income.
+Non-Resident U.S. Military Personnel Stationed in Delaware In accordance with the Service Members Civil Relief Act, the amount of military compensation earned by non-resident service members, regardless of filing status, should be included on Line 16 of their Delaware Non-Resident Income Tax Return as a subtraction from federal adjusted gross income.
 (Column 1 only.)
 DO NOT include your military compensation on Line 16, Column 2.

-EXCEPTION
+EXCEPTION: